evolution-linux/evolution-docs/src/installation/live-images/guide.md

 partition.

-These steps will all run automatically, and after the installation is completed successfully, you can reboot into your new Void Linux install!
+These steps will all run automatically, and after the installation is completed successfully, you can reboot into your new EvolutionOS install!

 ## Post installation

-After booting into your Void installation for the first time, [perform a system update](../../xbps/index.md#updating).
+After booting into your EvolutionOS installation for the first time, [perform a system update](../../xbps/index.md#updating).